By Tom Caygill

 During the placement I also had other opportunities to explore the work of Parliament, from touring the Parliamentary Archives and the House of Commons Library to spending time with Hansard, experiencing the amount of time and effort that goes into transcribing parliamentary proceedings especially during Prime Minister’s Questions.

 It was a pleasure to work with the Committee and its secretariat and I would happily do so again without a second thought.
 It was a fantastic experience and I can’t recommend this scheme highly enough.

-Applications are now open for up to two PSA/House of Commons Committee Office Placements for the 2016/17 academic year – deadline 1 September 2016.
-You can find out more about these placements here.
+Applications are now open for up to two PSA/House of Commons Committee Office Placements for the 2017/18 academic year – deadline 1 September 2017.

 About the author